Lucsantosg/CloudLogAnalysis/cfapps/logging_view_cli.md

 In the {{site.data.keyword.Bluemix}}, you can view, filter, and analyze logs through the command line interface.
 {:shortdesc}

-To analyze Cloud Foundry (CF) application logs, use the following command: `bx cf logs` For more information, see [cf logs](/docs/cli/reference/cfcommands/index.html#cf_logs).
+To analyze Cloud Foundry (CF) application logs, use the following command: `ibmcloud cf logs` For more information, see [cf logs](/docs/cli/reference/cfcommands/index.html#cf_logs).